How to Get Local User Accounts from Domain Computers

 PowerShell Opened As Administrator

-• Enter the name of the script in PowerShell prompt.
-You can use TAB key to autocomplete the script name after typing few characters of it’s name.
+• Enter the name of the script in the PowerShell prompt.
+You can use the TAB key to autocomplete the script name after typing a few characters of its name.
 After entering the script name, press Enter to run the script.

 Getting Local Accounts from domian computers: Progress Script Running